Skip to nav Skip to content

 Doctors looking at lung scan

-Non-small cell lung cancer develops in the epithelial cells of the lungs.
-It is the most common form of lung cancer, representing about 85% of all diagnoses.
-Most lung cancer cases can be classified as either non-small cell or small cell.
+Non-small cell lung cancer (NSCLC) begins in the epithelial cells that line the airways and other structures in the lungs.
+NSCLC is the most common type of lung cancer, accounting for approximately 85% of all diagnoses.

 What are the types of non-small cell lung cancer?